 Use multi-touch gestures on Apple devices with assistive touch

-When working with assistive touch on iOS, this should be able to simulate multi-touch gestures, such as 3-finger swiping.
+When working with assistive touch on iOS devices, you should be able to simulate multi-touch gestures, such as 3-finger swiping.
 To enable multi-touch gestures, you need to turn on and use the assistive touch option.
 Here is how you can work with 2, 3, or 4 finger simulated responses.

 -